nextcloud/context_chat_backend/README.md

 - [AppAPI from the Apps page](https://apps.nextcloud.com/apps/app_api)
 - [Context Chat Backend (same major and minor version as Context Chat app below) from the External Apps page](https://apps.nextcloud.com/apps/context_chat_backend)
 - [Context Chat (same major and minor version as the backend) from the Apps page](https://apps.nextcloud.com/apps/context_chat)
 - [Assistant from the Apps page](https://apps.nextcloud.com/apps/assistant).
-The OCS API or the `occ` commands can also be used to interact with this app but it recommended to do that through a Text Processing OCP API consumer like the Assitant app, which is also the officially supported universal UI for all the AI providers.
+The OCS API or the `occ` commands can also be used to interact with this app but it recommended to do that through a Task Processing OCP API consumer like the Assistant app, which is also the officially supported universal UI for all the AI providers.
 - Text2Text Task Processing Provider like [llm2 from the External Apps page](https://apps.nextcloud.com/apps/llm2) or [integration_openai from the Apps page](https://apps.nextcloud.com/apps/integration_openai)

 > [!NOTE]